RackEmApp/releasenotes/README.md

 # RackEmApp Release Notes
 *App - 15th April 2024 (1.0.15)*
- - Added button in my teams to go straight to Averages/Player Ststas
+ - Added button in my teams to go straight to Averages/Player Stats
  - Fixed scorecard loop not disposing properly
  - Fixed issue when registering a new player that requires payment not routing to the checkout properly
  - Hidden New Player button when the user has no captain rights